 Purchasing this mask has quickly made me realize something.
 I have been doing myself a disservice for a long time now by not trying more Freeman masks!
 Comparatively they’re SO inexpensive, with tons and tons of different formulas targeted at alleviating specific skin issues.
 After hearing so many rave reviews about the Freeman Charcoal & Black Sugar Polishing Mask ($4.29) I decided it would be a good place to start.
 My first impressions of this mask were a bit mixed, but it’s definitely grown on me.
 The texture is much like your traditional sugar scrub, and the first time I applied this I sort of felt like I was making a giant mess with bits and pieces falling off everywhere.
 My suggestion is to squeeze a fair amount out into your hands and gently massage the product into damp skin, let it sit for the recommended 5-7 minutes, and scrub gently again once more as you rinse off.
 It does leave your skin feeling quite smooth, without being too overly drying.
 If your face is super sensitive the sugar particles could be a little irritating to you, but generally I didn’t find them to be overly abrasive.

-St. Ives Nourished & Smooth Oatmeal Scrub + Mask ($4.29) has a more traditional mask feel and is very creamy and hydrating.
-The scrubby bits are small particles of walnut shell, which is nice on one hand because they're natural (opposed to environment polluting beads of microplastic), and less nice because they have irregular surfaces which can damage the skin if you scrub with too much force.
+Apparently I’m all about the scrub/mask hybrids lately because I also decided to try out this one from St. Ives.
+The St. Ives Nourished & Smooth Oatmeal Scrub + Mask ($4.29) has a more traditional mask feel and is very creamy and hydrating.
+The scrubby bits are small particles of walnut shell, which is nice on one hand because they’re natural (opposed to environment polluting beads of microplastic), and less nice because they have irregular surfaces which can damage the skin if you scrub with too much force.
 Basically, spread this over your damp skin, let it sit, and then gently rub it in circular motions right before/as you rise it off.
-It'll leave your skin feeling nourished and soft without a lot of irritation.
+It’ll leave your skin feeling nourished and soft without a lot of irritation.

 If you’ve never tried a makeup setting spray, get ready for your world to be rocked.
 The L’Oreal Infallible Makeup Extender Setting Spray ($16.99) is a magical concoction that when misted over your freshly applied makeup will lock everything into place, noticeably improving how it wears throughout the day.
 Previously I’d tried the Urban Decay versions of this product (which are great, but almost double the price), and I’m so happy to see a similar offering at the drugstore!
 I should also mention that while $16.99 may seem like a steep price for a drugstore product, you can almost always find coupons or sales to get this at a discount.